zenginhasanberk/mynotesapp/README.md

 # mynotes - A Cross-Platform Mobile Flutter Application

 This is my first Flutter application, and I started working on this to learn the Flutter framework.
+This is a basic notetaking app that synces notes across devices.
+It uses Firebase for authentication and stores data in the cloud using Cloud Firestore.

 Our client for my on-campus consulting organization told us that they are transitioning from React to Flutter, and asked us to code their new application using Flutter.
 As part of a [37 hour YouTube tutorial series](https://www.youtube.com/watch?v=VPvVD8t02U8&t&ab_channel=freeCodeCamp.org) that works on this application, I've learned a lot from Flutter Widgets to integration with Firebase and how to store data in the cloud.
 This project is incomplete!
 I am currently at the 23rd hour of the 37 hour tutorial.
 I am still working on this project whenever I have time.

 ## Technologies Used
 Dart, Flutter, Firebase